React JS Tutorial - State

 export default Post;

-So switch to the browser and here you can see the name and age inside the post component.
+Save the file and let's check the output.
+Switch to your browser, and you should see the name and age displayed inside the Post component.

 state={